 java.io Package provides for system input and output through data streams, serialization and the file system.
 This tutorial is an overview of Java I/O and all the classes in the java.io package.
 And explains how to handle file management in java.

-Basic requirements to create files in java.
+What are the Basic Requirements to create files in Java ?

 What's your format for storing or transmitting data?
 Will you be using text or binary data?

 If you use binary data, such as integers or doubles, then use the InputStream and OutputStream classes.